Emerah/Maschine-Control/README.md

         - new track notification
         - current view notification
         - selected key and scale notification
+        - warning message when trying to create more than 12 sends

     information updates on changes in track, device, bank, and parameter selection, or change in parameters value. message display operations are tasked to the components and to the controller surface to enable timed and